South Sulawesi expeditions of 1905: Campaign against Bone

 On 18 July 1905, twenty-five Dutch warships and one transport anchored about 5,000 metres off Bajoe.
-The next day a convoy sailed into the Bay of Bone to deliver a letter containing the Dutch demands to La Pawawoi Karaeng Segeri, the thirty-first king of Bone, who ruled from 1895–1905.
+The next day a convoy sailed into the Bay of Bone to deliver a letter containing the Dutch demands to La Pawawoi Karaeng Segeri, the thirty-first king of Bone, who ruled from 1895 to 1905.
 The Dutch demanded that he turn over policing duties in his ports of Bajoe and Pallima to them, and that he accept compensation for giving up his right to tax imports and exports passing through the harbours.
 The king was given twenty-four hours to respond.
 On the governor's command, a courier met with the king at Ujung Padang on 21 July.
 The king refused the demands.

 La Pawawoi appointed his son, Baso Abdul Hamid, commander-in-chief of his forces and ordered that a state of war be announced throughout the kingdom.
 He then took oaths of loyalty from his regional commanders and proceeded to prepare defense at those places the Dutch were likely to land.
 The Dutch came ashore at Ujung Pattiro, at an estuary of the Cenrana River, on 20 July.
 They were resisted and many leading men of Bone fell in battle.
 The Bone forces retreated to Bajoe, which the Dutch attacked on 27 July.
 Bajoe was the centre of Bone resistance, but it fell to a superior force and the king fled first to Passempe, then to Citta and finally to Gunung Awo in the land of the Toraja.
 Baso Abdul Hamid was killed in action in this region on 18 November.
 The state of Bone was completely occupied by 30 July.

 After the death of his son, La Pawawoi offered terms to the Dutch.
 He was apprehended and exiled to Bandung on 14 December.
 There he died in 1911, gaining the posthumous royal name Matinroe ri Bandung ("who died in Bandung").